 The next day strain the cordial through a muslin into a sterilised container and enjoy.
 You should end up with around two litres.

 The smell at every stage is just fantastic; fresh elderflowers, lemon zest and juice, the steam that comes off when it’s hot is full of flavour.
 I have a healthy amount of cordial to use in every varying ways so keep your eyes peeled for recipe and drink ideas coming up!
+There are all sorts of flowers you can use to make different syrups and drinks, including dandelion tea!

 If you’ve not been foraging before, check out my quick guide here.